 This targeted project is all about finding as many rings as possible.
 Once we know which galaxies have rings, we can follow up with future projects to divide them into different categories, and compare those categories to find out what creates each type of ring.

-As always with Galaxy Zoo, your classifications will be publically shared with all researchers to help everyone investigate rings.
-We will also use your classifications to teach a new version of Zoobot, our galaxy-classifying AI [TODO link to previous decals blogs], to find rings.
+As always with Galaxy Zoo, your classifications will be publicly shared with all researchers to help everyone investigate rings.
+We will also use your classifications to teach a new version of Zoobot, our galaxy-classifying AI, to find rings.
 Zoobot can then help find more rings in the million-or-so galaxies recently released by the DECaLS survey** that we haven’t yet uploaded to Galaxy Zoo.

 If you have any questions, come chat to our community and myself on the Galaxy Zoo Talk forum.